rosielee09/SaveFish/README.md

 # 'Save fish' Game
 ## Play the Game
-Visit the live game: [https://rosielee09.github.io/SaveFish]
+Visit the live game: https://rosielee09.github.io/SaveFish

 ## How to Play?
 1) Click the Start button to begin the game
 2) Within the time limit, click on all the trash items to save the fishes
 3) Be careful!
-If you click on a fish, you lose.
-Enjoy the challenge!
+If you click on a 🐟, you lose.
+Enjoy the challenge😸!

 ## Technologies Used
 <p>